sgkertsos/traffic-sign-classification/README.md

 * A model with specific parameters is trained.
 The specific model and the specific parameters were selected after model evaluation was performed by using the **notebook.ipynb** Jupyter Notebook file.
 * The model is saved under the filename **traffic_sign_classification_model.h5** in the **app/model** folder.

-This model is then loaded by the traffic sign classification web service to predict house prices.
+This model is then loaded by the traffic sign classification web service to classify traffic signs.

 **Note**
 The script checks if the model file **(traffic_sign_classification_model.h5)** file exists.
 If the file exists, the script will not perform the initialization process again.